mcenv/mch/README.md

 | `#mch:setup.iteration`    | To be run before each iteration of the execute benchmark |
 | `#mch:teardown.trial`     | To be run after each run of the execute benchmark        |
 | `#mch:teardown.iteration` | To be run after each iteration of the execute benchmark  |

+[^1]: NOT OFFICIAL MINECRAFT PRODUCT.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG.